 Design your plan “backward.”

 A lot of people lock themselves into the habit of chasing after returns.
-This devotion to getting more interest is why I often encounter pre-retirees with eye-popping (and in my opinion, dangerous) amounts of money in risky investments.
-I think this willingness to jump into unsafe situations is because people are taught that it’s a requirement to take on risk if you want the highest returns possible.
+This devotion to getting more interest is why I often encounter pre-retirees with eye-popping (and, in my opinion, dangerous) amounts of money in risky investments.
+I think this willingness to jump into unsafe situations is because people are taught that it’s a requirement to take on risks if you want the highest returns possible.